top of page

 ABOUT

 Climate change and increasing demands on water resources are changing streams worldwide.
 The need for sustainable management urgently calls for an increased understanding of mechanistic processes that drive surface flows and the conditions under which management tools and actions are effective.
-In my research, I seek to understand mechanistic drivers of surface flows, how human interventions impact landscape-scale hydrology, and the limits of conventional management tools.
+In my research, I seek to understand mechanistic drivers of water resource availability, how human interventions impact landscape-scale hydrology, and the limits of conventional management tools.
 I use a variety of methods in my work from analytical modeling and high-performance computing to laboratory scale modeling.
 I completed a PhD at UC Berkeley in May 2020 with Professors Sally Thompson and Michael Manga.
+I received a Wisconsin Water Resources Science-Policy Postdoctoral Fellowship in 2020, through which I worked with managers in the Wisconsin Department of Natural Resources on issues relevant to managing streamflow depletion due to groundwater pumping.
+Starting in 2021, I worked as an ORISE postdoctoral scholar with David N Dralle (USDA Forest Service), W Jesse Hahm (Simon Fraser University), and Daniella Rempe (University of Texas, Austin).
+I was hired as a Category 1 Research Hydrologist with the USDA-ARS Southwest Watershed Research Center in 2023.

 RESEARCH THEMES